-Manitoba Innovation, Energy and Mines (the Department, now Manitoba Mineral Resources) has developed procedures for consultation with First Nations, Métis communities and other Aboriginal communities which outline the approach that the Mineral Resources Division of the Department will use to carry out the Crown’s duty to consult about mineral exploration or mine development projects.
+Manitoba Innovation, Energy and Mines (the Department, now Manitoba Growth, Enterprise and Trade) has developed procedures for consultation with First Nations, Métis communities and other Aboriginal communities which outline the approach that the Department will use to carry out the Crown’s duty to consult about mineral exploration or mine development projects.

 The objectives of these procedures are to:

 - provide for a consultation process of a nature and scope that is commensurate with the potential level of effect on the exercise of treaty and aboriginal rights;